 It is important for community building and continuity of learning that you complete your training within a single group.

 The training is FREE.
-We ask that you commit to facilitating on Wednesday, October 2, 2019, 10:00 am - 2:00 pm, at the annual It's Time to Talk™ event.
-Please contact email@example.com if you are unable to commit to facilitating at the It's Time to Talk event.
+New trained Racial Justice Facilitators are expected to commit to facilitating on Thursday, October 22, 2020, 10:00 am - 2:00 pm, at the annual It's Time to Talk™ event.
+Please contact firstname.lastname@example.org if you are unable to commit to facilitating at the It's Time to Talk event.

 For those interested in facilitation training, we offer multiple cohorts throughout the year:

 All training sessions take place from 6:00 pm to 8:30 pm at YWCA Downtown, located at 1130 Nicollet Mall, Minneapolis, MN 55403.
-We do ask that new facilitators commit to facilitating our annual It’s Time to Talk event.
-The 2019 talk will be held on Wednesday, October 2, from 10:00 am to 2:00 pm.
-If you are unable to commit, please contact firstname.lastname@example.org to discuss program fees.
+We ask that new facilitators commit to facilitating our annual It’s Time to Talk event.
+The 2020 talk will be held on Thursday, October 22, from 10:00 am to 2:00 pm.
+If you are unable to commit, please contact email@example.com to discuss program fees.

 Facilitator training covers seven and a half hours in total, spread out over three sessions of two and a half hours each.
 To ensure continuity of learning, you will complete your training alongside the same people at every session.
 Our program breaks the learning process down into three distinct segments, with the ultimate goal of preparing you to act confidently as a facilitator and guide future conversations.